nzxf/weath/README.md

-# WEATHERIA
+# WEATH
-Weather App : Odin Project Javascript Path
+A weather app : Odin Project Javascript Path

 ## Fonts
 This project uses Poppins by Jonny Pinhorn and Tim Donaldson.
 Poppins is under the SIL Open Font License 1.1